 How to transform a standard photograph for use with a specific colour scheme or brand imag..

-This video tutorial will teach you how to create a cool brush mas..
+This tutorial will teach you how to create a dynamic drop down me..

 When you create a link in CSS it can be just a standard link with a few basic properties simular to standard HTML links, heres an example: